Becerro tomando leche desde un biberón

 Colostrum collection

 As we explained in the previous post, colostrum is the milk that contains the most nutritional properties and, therefore, the most complete and nutritious.
-These nutrients decrease with time, so the ideal time for collection is within the first two hours after delivery or, at the latest, within the first six hours.
+These nutrients diminish with time, so the ideal time for collection is within the first two hours after delivery or, at the latest, within the first six hours.

 Administration of bovine colostrum